kylejschulz/kylejschulz/README.md

 ### A little about me:

-- Currently a Software Developer looking for work
+- Recent Turing School Grad
 - Former field biolgist, working on eradicating the Asian long-horned beetle
 - Use he/him pronouns
 - Currently learning Docker